 The ALEKS suite covers material from basic mathematics through College Algebra and Trigonometry.

-The placement and learning suite includes the initial assessment, 6 months of access to online Prep and Learning modules, and up to four additional assessments.
+The placement and learning suite includes the initial assessment, one year of access to online Prep and Learning modules, and up to four additional assessments.

 If your initial assessment score is not high enough to place you into the math class that is needed for your program, you will use the Prep and Learning modules assigned in ALEKS to practice and prepare for a retake of the assessment.

 You must accumulate at least 3 hours of work in the modules in order to attempt another assessment, and at least 48 hours must elapse between assessments.